varigence/docs/bimlflex/metadata-editors/treeview.md

 ### Batch and Project Treeview

 For **Batches** and **Projects**, only the top-level component is visible.
 No child items will be visible in the treeview.
 Clicking on an item in the treeview here will open the **Batch Editor** or **Project Editor** respectively.

+### Parameter and Attribute Treeview

+For **Parameters** and **Attributes** the object will not show its columns, but it's relevant parameters and attributes instead.
+By clicking on any of these, the corresponding editor will be opened.

 ## Search